 Audition Requirements and Other Essentials

 The birthplace of the Pacific Symphony Orchestra, the CSUF School of Music has a longstanding commitment to the study of string instruments.
-The CSUF student orchestra, reformed in 2001, continues under the direction of Prof. Kimo Furumoto, and performs several concerts each semester.
+Under the direction of Prof. Kimo Furumoto, the University Symphony Orchestra produces several performances each year and collaborates with university choruses, Opera Theatre, CSUF faculty-artists, internationally renowned guest artists and local performing arts groups.

 The Master of Music degree in Performance is an applied-based degree, requiring 30 units of study in private lessons, orchestra, chamber music, string techniques, history and theory.
 Cal State Fullerton School of Music faculty include nationally and internationally recognized performers.
 Students thrive in an environment large enough to engage in challenging, vital music-making, but intimate enough for specialized individual attention.
 For those intending to pursue doctoral studies, the Master of Music degree normally leads to the DMA.